 Season 3, titled "Master of None Presents: Moments In Love" and co-written by Ansari and Waithe, moves the action out of New York City and settles down with Denise and her partner Alicia (Naomi Ackie) in a fancy country house upstate.
 Their piece of architectural porn is the spoils of Denise's successful debut as a novelist, but she's stalled out on her follow-up.

 Views that linger on the mundane slices of Denise and Alicia's day-to-day lives show us what that means instead of explaining it.
-Waking up and morning rituals, folding laundry as they dance to Black Box's "Everybody Everybody," laughing at a joke we never hear, all of these pauses make up the quilt that it their lives.
+Waking up and morning rituals, folding laundry as they dance to Black Box's "Everybody Everybody," laughing at a joke we never hear, all of these pauses make up the quilt that is their existence.
 Bakatakis and Ansari, who directs all these episodes, replace much of the dialogue with visuals like this, even telling the story of the couple's difference by gazing at the tables on their respective sides of the bed they share: Denise's holds kernels of popcorn and junk food wrappers.
 Alicia's has a cup of tea, establishing her as the fancy half, an aspiring interior designer.
 Denise adores Alicia but maybe doesn't entirely align with her desires, made apparent when Alicia announces she wants to become pregnant.

 Dense and Alicia's tale plays out in more or less the same fashion as Ingmar Bergman's 1973 miniseries "Scenes from a Marriage," minus the intimate violence in its story.
-But milieu "Moments in Love" creates is equally as spare and atmospheric, and the plot progresses as slowly and purposefully.
+But the milieu "Moments in Love" creates is equally as spare and atmospheric, and the plot progresses as slowly and purposefully.

 That methodical pacing pays off later in the season, but it plays as a slow-moving rift Ansari and Waithe widen a bit more with each new episode.
 That means watching the characters grope their way through melancholy, a feeling that doesn't translate to much physical movement and relies on the patient viewer to understand that.

 But when it comes to stillness, anyone tuning in to "Moment of Love" is already familiar with Waithe's placid demeanor.
-Next to her Ackie's energy crackle, establishing Denise and Alicia as a beautiful pair as long as they're on the same page.
+Next to her Ackie's energy crackles, establishing Denise and Alicia as a beautiful pair as long as they're on the same page.
 When the paper rips, the resultant pain throbs and aches instead of screaming.

 Ansari's Dev shows up in the premiere episode as one half of an unhappy couple that unintentionally highlights the fissures in Denise and Alicia's blissful snow globe of a life, and not long after his visit arrives the flood.
 But Dev's uneasy cameo also reminds us that a little frenetic kick and humor is what made "Master of None" dance so well between humor and heartbreak in earlier iterations.
-The second season does all that while incorporates the lovely longing intrinsic to Italian neorealism; it drifted, but never stalled.
+The second season does all that while incorporating the lovely longing intrinsic to Italian neorealism; it drifted, but never stalled.

 "Moments in Love" accentuates yearning over injections of lightness, but maybe that is a reflection of both the characters' maturity and that of the show.
 Ackie's break-out episode is revelation because of the dynamism she brings to Alicia's struggles, hitting determined highs and collapsing in her lows as she faces down towers of fertility injections, diminishing probabilities, and the medical insurance industry's discrimination against LGBTQIA people.